skorsu/Stats506_Project/README.md

 ## Data
 We use the `Wage` data provided in the library `ISLR` in R. This dataset was created by the author of the book named [`An Introduction to Statistical Learning with Applications in R`](http://faculty.marshall.usc.edu/gareth-james/ISL/).

+## Report
 Here is the [link](https://raw.githack.com/skorsu/Stats506_Project/main/Group-6.html) to view the latest version of the project.
 The source code for this file is `Group 6.Rmd`.

+## To-Do List
+Since this project is an on-going project, there are some minor issue that we are still working on it.
+Here is the to-do list.

+* Match up language within code between group members how-tos
+* Summary/Discussion/Reference sections
+* Match up plotting style as much as possible
+* Organize git repo
+* Update readme
+* Improve readme style/info